i Overview of the US healthcare system

 V NEGLIGENCE LIABILITY

 One characteristic of the US healthcare system that is viewed by many as contributing to its exorbitant cost is professional liability ('medical malpractice').
-Under the US professional liability system, any patient who believes he or she has been damaged by the professional negligence or wilful misconduct of a healthcare provider is entitled to damages if he or she demonstrates that it is more likely than not that the negligence or wilful misconduct caused the patient's damages.
+Under the US professional liability system, any patient who believes he or she has been hurt or injured by the professional negligence or wilful misconduct of a healthcare provider is entitled to damages if he or she demonstrates that it is more likely than not that the negligence or wilful misconduct caused the patient's hurt or injury.

 It is believed by many providers and politicians on the right that fear of liability drives up the cost of US medicine because physicians order tests that are not medically necessary out of fear that the theory or failure to order the test will be second-guessed if the patient has a bad outcome.
 This is sometimes referred to as practising 'defensive medicine'.

 In addition, professional liability can arise from failure to obtain appropriate informed consent.
 If a practitioner fails to do so, the patient may argue that he or she would not have undertaken the procedure and its inherent risks had he or she been notified of those risks.

 There are some basic steps providers can take to help reduce their risk of liability.
 These include careful documentation; obtaining consent from patients; using validated protocols, when available; and following up with patients after they receive their treatment.
 Some states, including California, have enacted caps on non-economic damages in professional liability cases.
 This reduces the exposure that practitioners face when performing medical services.
 Fortunately, most states in the United States also have 'good Samaritan' laws that permit physicians and other healthcare practitioners to render aid at the scene of an emergency, or to assist in the rescue of an individual, without incurring liability.

 In addition to provider liability, medical devices and pharmaceuticals experience liability for patient injuries on some different theories, most notably 'products liability'.